A Guide to Aging in Place

 - Counters—A matte finish will create less glare than a counter with a glossy finish, especially when there are under-cabinet lights in place.
 A contrasting edge treatment can help someone with poor eyesight distinguish the edge of the counter.

 Because of the combination of wet, slippery surfaces found in bathrooms, the rooms can be dangerous for someone with limited mobility or some other impairment.
 Fortunately, many of the items described below have evolved in design as well as function.
 They do not have an “institutional” look.
 There are towel bars, soap dishes, toilet paper holders, and other accessories that are grab-bar rated, meaning they can support the weight of an average adult, that come in designs and finishes that match other bathroom fixtures.
+Some key elements of aging in place bathroom design include:

-- Choose the right location—If possible, install a bathroom on the first floor large enough so that someone in a wheelchair can maneuver easily.
+- Choose the right location—If possible, install a bathroom on the first floor large enough so that someone in a wheelchair can maneuver around easily.

 - Install showers—The best option is a roll-in, or barrier-free shower—one with no curb—that is equipped with grab bars and a built-in bench.
 “Barrier-free showers not only look awesome, but they are also just better and safer,” said Natalia.